 In his first two years of performing Jamali won the Comedy Café New Act of the Year Competition and the Chortle Student Comedy Award – all while making it look effortless.

 Jamali has a plethora of gigs under his belt – he plays the Comedy Store and toured with them in the Middle East.
 In June 2015 he supported Jim Jefferies before a 3,500 strong Hyde Park audience.
 His debut hour at the Edinburgh Fringe was a total sell out and received rave reviews.

 He has also done a plethora of TV shows including The John Bishop Show, Live at the Apollo, and 8 out of 10 Cats.
 Jamali also became one of the faces for the new Viceland TV channel with his own series “Hate Thy Neighbor”.

 “★★★★ Something to offend everyone — THE SUNDAY TIMES

 “★★★★ It’s a failing of the comedy industry that there aren’t more voices like Jamali Maddix on the circuit — CHORTLE

 Chortle editor Steve Bennett said: ‘Jamali wowed the crowd last night with his engaging energy, playfully challenging everyday racism, which won him the title ahead of some tough competition”

-Make sure to sign up on our mailing list below for information on any last minute Celeb Pop-ins!
+Buy London City Comedy Club Tickets below and make sure to sign up for our mailing list for information on any last minute Celeb Pop-ins!